-Ensure Your App is Compliant with Chinese Laws | AppInChina
+Making Your Mobile App or Game Compliant With Chinese Law

 3. Establish a System to Audit and Manage User Generated Content

-Mobile app creators and app stores service providers cannot allow their apps to be used to engage in activities prohibited by laws and regulations that endanger national security, disrupt social order, and violate the legitimate rights and interests of others.
+Mobile app and game creators and app stores service providers cannot allow their apps or games to be used to engage in activities prohibited by laws and regulations that endanger national security, disrupt social order, and violate the legitimate rights and interests of others.

-The app cannot create, copy, publish, and/or disseminate information content prohibited by laws and regulations.
-This in general includes content that is violent, pornographic, libelous, malicious, deceptive, fraudulent, spreads “rumors”, advocates breaking the law, or harms the legitimate rights or interests of others.
+The app or game cannot create, copy, publish, and/or disseminate information content prohibited by laws and regulations.
+This, in general, includes content that is violent, pornographic, libelous, malicious, deceptive, fraudulent, spreads “rumors”, advocates breaking the law, or harms the legitimate rights or interests of others.

+There are many other restrictions for apps and games on the Chinese market.
+All games must undergo a thorough content review before they are issued a Game License (GRN/ISBN) from the National Press and Publication Administration (NPPA).

-Measures such as warning, restriction, suspension and account closure should be taken as appropriate in response to violations.
-Mobile app providers and app stores must consciously accept this kind of supervision, set up convenient methods for reporting and recording complaints, and promptly handle these complaints and reports.
+Measures such as warning, restriction, suspension, and account closure should be taken as appropriate in response to violations.
+Mobile app and game providers, along with app stores, must consciously accept this kind of supervision, set up convenient methods for reporting and recording complaints, and promptly handle these complaints and reports.
 Otherwise, apps – and even app stores – can be held liable for content posted and spread by their users, especially if they did not have effective auditing systems in place to help prevent it.

 For this reason, many social media, messaging, and other communication apps are difficult to approve in the Chinese mobile market.